Debt management plan mortgage (DMP Mortgages)

 It is harder to get a mortgage in DMP.
-The lender needs to be sure you can afford the monthly payments and that you aren’t under any financial distress.
+The lender needs to be sure you can afford the monthly payments and that you are not under any financial distress.
 Lending to people in a DMP or recently out of a DMP is classed as high-risk lending.
 This means lenders have extra checks that they must perform before agreeing to any mortgage.
 They will also need to fully understand how the situation arouse that you ended up in a DMP.
-If this was due to a life event rather than reckless spending, this would put you in a better light.
+If this were due to a life event rather than reckless spending, this would put you in a better light.

 Each case is assessed on its individual merits.
 The typical calculation is between 4-5 times income.
 The larger your deposit levels the more chance of borrowing more money.

 If you’re still in the DMP, the mortgage lender will use the monthly DMP as a commitment.
 They will also look at your income and any other expenditure, other debts, childcare costs and basically any monthly commitment.

 Using the right lender for your circumstances is pivotal in ensuring you can borrow the money needed and at the best possible rate of interest.